Cycling holidays along the Rhine

 Show more Show less

-The classic of all cycling tours along the Rhine is the cycle tour through the Middle Rhine Valley, as it offers a varied combination of the most beautiful places in Rhineland-Palatinate, imposing medieval castles and gentle vineyards.
+The classic of all cycling tours along the Rhine is the cycle tour through the Middle Rhine Valley, as it offers a varied combination of the most beautiful places in Rhineland-Palatinate, imposing medieval castles, and gentle vineyards.
 Between the cathedral cities of Mainz and Cologne, the river flows through an impressive cultural landscape.
 Time flies, there is so much to discover on both sides of the Rhine.
-The Loreley, the Nibelungen treasure, the castles of Katz and Maus or Germany's oldest city, Koblenz.
-Traditional wine taverns where you can taste regional wine and hearty winegrowers' fare cater for your physical well-being.
+The Loreley, the Nibelungen treasure, the castles of Katz and Maus, or Germany's oldest city, Koblenz.
+Traditional wine taverns where you can taste regional wine and hearty winegrowers' fare cater to your physical well-being.
 This is what makes cycling tours on the Rhine fun!

 Our cycle tour along the High Rhine takes you from Lake Constance via Basel to the southern Baden metropolis of Freiburg.
-The region was spared from wars and presents itself in its original splendour.
+The region was spared from wars and presents itself in its original splendor.
 An absolute highlight, besides the beautiful town of Stein am Rhein, is the gigantic Rhine Falls near Schaffhausen.
-In summer, about 600,000 litres of water per second tumble over the rocks at Europe's largest waterfall.
-You will cross the sun-drenched Markgräflerland, you can stroll through the medieval old town with its proud 180 fountains in Basel and stick your feet in one of the numerous Bächle in Freiburg to cool off.
+In summer, about 600,000 liters of water per second tumble over the rocks at Europe's largest waterfall.
+You will cross the sun-drenched Markgräflerland, you can stroll through the medieval old town with its proud 180 fountains in Basel, and stick your feet in one of the numerous Bächle in Freiburg to cool off.
 Don't forget Europe's longest wooden bridge, which spans the Rhine in Bad Säckingen.
 Our tip: Our cycle tour The Southern Black Forest Cycle Route lets you dive even deeper into the rich facets of this beautiful region.

 Show more Show less